-The ballast water facility was originally designed to process up to 30 million gallons of ballast water per day (as well as storm water run-off from the terminal grounds), but now handles less than one million gallons per day on average.
+The ballast water facility was originally designed to process up to 30 million gallons of unsegregated, or contaminated, ballast water per day, but now handles just under 3 million gallons per year on average.
+Additionally, the facility processes storm water run-off from the terminal grounds.
 The amount has declined because the double-hulled tankers that now make up all of the Prince William Sound fleet rarely use oil tanks to carry ballast water.
 Also, with less oil flowing through the pipeline, fewer tankers load at the terminal.
 The Council long urged for the capture of vapors from the ballast water facility.
 In 2009 and 2010, Alyeska implemented vapor controls at the facility, substantially reducing the ballast water oil-related emissions that were previously released into the Port Valdez airshed.